 All right.
 So does that mean that we should anticipate strong margins like this going forward, especially considering that the order intake picked up now again?

 Yes, again, I have never promised anything about the future, but the preconditions looks very good, I think.
-So I would be surprised if we couldn't continue to perform in this still quite weak sector.
+I would be surprised if we couldn't continue to perform in this still quite weak sector.

 Okay, thank you.
-And secondly, maybe if you could give us any update on the Xbin situation and how that has developed, any news?
+And secondly, maybe if you could give us any update on the X-BIN situation and how that has developed.
+Any news?

-Yeah, well, all the claims are now sent in.
+Yeah.
+Well, all the claims are now sent in.
 The numbers are there.
 We know the figures back to 2021.
-So now that period is over and now we need to put all our resources into get this company focused and profitable.
+So now that period is over and now we need to put all our resources in to get this company focused and profitable.
 And I'm sure we'll come back on that in the next quarter.
-But infrastructure in total is doing very well in the quarter, in spite of that Xbin, given all the things we've done, are not showing profit.
+But infrastructure in total is doing very well in the quarter, in spite of that X-BIN, given all the things we've done, are not showing profit.

 Okay, thank you.

-Okay, was that your questions, Henrik?
+Okay, was that your question, Henrik?

 Yes, thank you.

 Yes, thank you for taking my question.
-I was wondering regarding the cost savings program in Plantagen, did it have full effect in the quarter or can we expect some further effects in the coming quarter?
+I was wondering regarding the cost savings program in Plantagen.
+Did it have full effect in the quarter or can we expect some further effects in the coming quarter?

 Hi, Julia.
 Thank you for the question.
 Looking forward to meet you, by the way.
-We saved 78 millions in the quarter on the cost reduction program and that was in line with plan.
+We saved 78 millions in the quarter on the cost reduction program, and that was in line with plan.
 And there will be more coming in Q3 and Q4.
 So I hope that answers your question.

 Okay, thank you.
-And just one last question with regards to the falling inflation and lower interest rates.
-Have you noticed any differences in interest for assets that you may want to sell or anything like that?
+And just one last question with regards to the falling inflation and lower interest rates, have you noticed any differences in interest for assets that you may want to sell or anything like that?

-Okay, good.
+Okay, got it.
 Thank you.

 Thank you.